 Each student will pay an instructional supply fee of \$10.00.
-The money collected from the instructional fee will be deposited in the Don D. Steed Elementary bank account and used for your Student's education.
+The money collected from the instructional fee will be deposited in the Don D. Steed Elementary bank account and used for your Student's education throughout the school year.